Family Violence Against Men

 What The Courts Can Do

-No matter the form that family violence against men may take, or the reason behind a male victim’s reluctance to leave an abusive relationship, it is important to know that the family law applies in the same way, regardless of the gender of the victim or the perpetrator.
-Fathers who are victims of family violence may find this comforting as the Family Courts will always consider the best interest of children as paramount, and those best interests may, for example, mean that the Court Orders for children to live with victim fathers in order to avoid any risk of harm posed by the violent parent.
+No matter the form of family violence against men, or the reason behind a male victim’s reluctance to leave an abusive relationship, it is important to know that the family law applies in the same way, regardless of the gender of the victim or the perpetrator.
+Fathers who are victims of family violence may find this comforting as the Family Courts will always consider the best interest of children as paramount, and those best interests may, for example, mean that the court orders for children to live with victim fathers in order to avoid any risk of harm posed by the violent parent.

-The Family Courts also have the power to make Orders for the personal protection of persons involved in family law proceeding, including male victims of family violence.
+The Family Courts also have the power to make orders for the personal protection of persons involved in family law proceedings, including male victims of family violence.

 If you would like legal advice in relation to family violence against men or any other legal matter contact Armstrong Legal on 1300 038 223 or send us an email.